 From Albania to Visit San Marino

 San Marino is another tiny white spot on my map.
-When we drove to Tuscany in the 1990s I couldn’t persuade Chris to go that little bit further.
-So I’m planning on a day trip to visit San Marino from Rimini.
+When we drove to Tuscany, in the 1990s, I couldn’t persuade Chris to go that little bit further.
+So, I’m planning a day trip to visit San Marino from Rimini.
 You catch a bus from the station every half hour.
 I hope.

 Micronavigation of San Marino